Share this article

 11. Turn off file sharing.

 File sharing should only be active when using your device on a secure network.
-When using a Public Wi-fi network, it is advisable to turn off any Fire sharing features that enable your files and folders to be shared with other devices.
+When using a Public Wi-fi network, it is advisable to turn off any File sharing features that enable your files and folders to be shared with other devices.
 If you leave file sharing turned on, then you are potentially handing another point of entry for a hacker to install Malware on your device.

 12. Only use secure websites.